Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 Q: Is Antigravity 2.0 ready for billable client work? #

-Yes, with caveats.
+I use it for billable work, with caveats.
 As of May 20, 2026, Antigravity 2.0 is production-ready for workflows that fit its strengths: scheduled automation, multi-site maintenance, research workflows, and client onboarding orchestration.
-The caveats: reliability is slightly below Cursor and Claude Code for edge cases—complex edge cases may require human rescue.
-Don't use it for emergency hotfixes or critical security patches until you've built confidence through lower-stakes usage.
+My caveats: reliability is slightly below Cursor and Claude Code for edge cases—complex edge cases may require human rescue.
+I don't use it for emergency hotfixes or critical security patches until I've built confidence through lower-stakes usage.
 For billable automation (the recipes in this post), it's ready.
-For safety-critical code where a mistake costs thousands, pair it with human review or stick with Claude Code's more conservative model.
+For safety-critical code where a mistake costs thousands, I pair it with human review or stick with Claude Code's more conservative model.

-You now have five complete subagent recipes that deliver real business value.
-The 90-minute walkthrough above gets the Friday Audit running.
+You now have my five complete subagent recipes that deliver real business value.
+The 90-minute walkthrough above gets my Friday Audit running on your machine.
 This weekend, pick one more recipe and ship it.

-The real test isn't reading about these recipes—it's having one of them save you time on Monday morning.
-When your scheduled Performance Hawk subagent catches a Core Web Vitals regression before your client notices, or when your Research Brief delivers a competitive analysis that wins a sales call, you'll understand why the subagent orchestration model matters.
+The real test isn't reading about my recipes—it's having one of them save you time on Monday morning.
+When your scheduled Performance Hawk subagent catches a Core Web Vitals regression before your client notices, or when your Research Brief delivers a competitive analysis that wins your sales call, you'll understand why the subagent orchestration model matters.

 What I'm building with Antigravity 2.0 this month: